CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 Both the Producer and the Consumer require access to the HMAC 'secret' in order to sign and validate respectively.
 Therefore any party with access to the 'secret' is able to maliciously tamper with the message and re-sign it.
 Because one of the aims of the Message Authentication specification is that Producers messages may be shared with other parties, public or private, the 'secret' is published and known by all parties.

-To achieve full non-repudiation, Level 3 is required.
+Level 2 doesn't provide protection against replay attacks or non-repudiation.
+For these features Level 3 is required.

 ## Reliability of Authenticity Checks at Level 3